One of the biggest problems UK business directors are faced with is finding ways of making sure that their clients pay their invoices on time.

 In this article we’ll talk you through some strategies for doing this, and keeping your working capital cycle healthy.

-Getting your Invoices Paid is Essential to Your Cash Flow.
+Getting your Invoices Paid on Time is Essential to Your Cash Flow.

 In an ideal world, all businesses would be honest when dealing with each other, contractual arrangements would be upheld and invoices would be paid on time.
 However, this is not always the case and as such it is important that you are aware of the measures to take in order to minimise the risk of having your invoices paid late.

-Why Do Companies Get their Invoices Paid Late?
+Why Do Companies Get their Invoices Paid Late or Overdue?

 A lack of organisation over credit policy

 This is a frequently cited reason given by business owners for why they have ended up receiving late payments from their clients and is a testament to how important it is to have a clear company credit policy in place as soon as your business starts trading.
 Ensuring you have a clear credit policy in place that all of your staff are aware of is integral to ensuring that there are no disagreements with customers over payment later on down the line, as their repayment procedure will be identified in clear terms.

 Obviously it is hard for an SME to reject a lucrative business offer from a large company though it is worth being aware that you are at risk if you place all your eggs in one business basket.